logo chic morocco

 Rabat

-Rabat is a city that we all know how to locate on the map for being the capital of Morocco.
-However, not everyone places it among their priorities when thinking about a grand tour of the country.
-And it’s a mistake: this city has numerous attractions for all types of tourists, including premium travelers.
-Therefore, in these lines we show you everything you should know if you want to add this destination to your roadmap.
+Rabat is a city that we all know how to locate on the map, being the capital of Morocco.
+However, not everyone considers it a priority when thinking about a grand tour of the country.
+And that’s a mistake: this city has numerous attractions for all kinds of tourists, including those in the premium sector.
+Therefore, in these lines, we show you everything you need to know if you want to add this destination to your itinerary.

 Table of Contents